Insurance for building works: covering a home project

-Standard home insurance is unlikely to cover major renovation works because building work increases the chances of something going wrong and you needing to make a claim.
 For example, a wall might collapse, a fire might break out, or building equipment could be stolen.
 At certain times during the work your home may be structurally unstable, exposed to the elements or more vulnerable to theft.

 You’ll normally need a specialist insurance policy if the renovation or building work means your home will not be lived in for more than 30 days.
 You’ll also need specialist cover if the works are extensive or there will be expensive equipment and materials kept at the property.

-‘Home insurers are likely to take different approaches when this happens and, depending on the extent of works taking place, may impose additional requirements or exclusions to your home insurance policy.
-To give some more detail, a fairly typical insurer response for properties under the course of construction, or properties unoccupied during completion of minor building works, would be to decline cover on their standard Home Insurance Policy.’
+'To give some more detail, a fairly typical insurer response for properties under the course of construction, or properties unoccupied during completion of minor building works, would be to decline cover on their standard Home Insurance Policy.’

 According to data analyst Defaqto, about 15% of building insurance policies include a ‘minor building works limit’.
 This type of cover means you can get work done, up to the value in your policy, without needing extra cover.

-‘Many homeowners don’t realise that your house insurance will not cover you for home improvement disasters if the insurance company hasn’t been notified first' warns JJ Heath-Caldwell, managing director at Local Surveyors Direct (opens in new tab).
-'If you or a contractor goes ahead and damages your property for the purpose of building works, without telling your insurer, then it could void your policy,'
+‘Many homeowners don’t realise that your house insurance will not cover you for home improvement disasters if the insurance company hasn’t been notified first' warns JJ Heath-Caldwell, managing director at Local Surveyors Direct.
+'If you or a contractor goes ahead and damages your property for the purpose of building works, without telling your insurer, then it could void your policy.'

 ‘Most insurance companies will cover up to £20,000 to £30,000 worth of building work in your home.
-But once you go over that figure it becomes a major project and you might find you need to change insurers for the renovation period.
-It is also important to make sure your trades people or builders have the right insurance cover themselves, so that it’s not your household policy that takes the brunt of any claim.’
+But once you go over that figure it becomes a major project and you might find you need to change insurers for the renovation period.'

+Home renovations can be complex projects, and the potential problems might not always be obvious to those not in the building trade.
 If you’re doing structural work but it’s not a self or new-build project, then it’s likely that you’ll need renovation insurance.
 This includes work such as conversions (such as barns, basements, and lofts) and extensions.
 If the property doesn't have anyone living in it for a period of time you may need unoccupied house insurance.

 Won’t my builder have insurance?